yuehaowang/pylash_engine/README.md

 1. Cross-platform.
 No matter which computer OS you choose, if `python3` and `PyQt4` are both available on it, `pylash` is available as well.
 2. Powerful. `Pylash` provides plenty of useful classes which almost come from `ActionScript 3`, a script language for `flash`.
 As we all know, `flash` is a good tool for creating games and animations.
 Therefore, `Pylash` takes in some of its advantages aiming to make creating game in `pylash` as easy as `flash`.
-3. Easy-to-get-started.
-It's really easy to get started with `pylash` because you don't need to follow many complex steps if you want to install it.
+3. Easy-to-get.
+It's really easy to install and configure `pylash` because you don't need to follow many complex steps if you want to install it.
 Just install `python3` and `PyQt4` in advance and all preparations are done.
 Without any configurations but only to download source files and copy them into your project directory, it's already available to use `pylash` in your project.
 (P.S.
 You may have trouble installing and configuring `PyQt4`.
 However, don't be worried, for there are many tutorials on the Internet to tell you how to get it done.)

 With every plus there must be a minus, `pylash` remains improved and enhanced. `Pylash` is not designed for creating commercial products because it is not run by a team or a company.
 But `pylash` will be a good helper for those who are freshmen in developing game and who dream of creating their own games.